AskalotCQA/askalot/components/shared/app/views/shared/static_pages/help/_answer_question.en.html.md

 ### Answering the question

 Look at existing answers before adding a new one.
 Do not repeat what was written.
 Vote for good answers.
-If the answer is bad, give it negative vote and possibly explain in a comment why you did so.
+If an answer is bad, give it negative vote and possibly explain in a comment why you did so.